Resources

 But tucked between grunge and grandeur lies another rich tradition: piano.
 From world-class venues like Benaroya Hall and intimate spaces like The Royal Room, this city nurtures pianists at every level.

-Whether you’re dreaming of performing at the Seattle Piano Institute, auditioning for Cornish College of the Arts, or simply want to play for friends on a rainy day, working with the right 1-on-1 piano tutor can make all the difference.
+Whether you’re dreaming of performing at the Seattle Piano Institute, auditioning for Cornish College of the Arts, or simply want to play for friends on a rainy day, working with the right 1-on-1 piano teacher can make all the difference.

 In this guide, you’ll discover everything you need to know, from how to choose the right tutor and what real lessons look like, to the best piano teachers in Seattle, costs, and tips to kickstart your musical journey.

-Top-rated piano tutors in Seattle
+Top-rated piano teachers in Seattle

 1. Xiao Yang – Classical pianist with a modern touch